 According to the TCM tradition, only adult ginseng is suitable for serious treatment, so the older the better.
 There are certain reasons to question this tradition.
 The Principle of Asian Tradition is the uncritical acceptance of ancestral knowledge.
 Personally, I do not think there is any difference between ginseng 6-year-old and wild ginseng 50-year-old, but people do not explain it.

 On the other hand, the difference between young (3-year) and adult (6-year) ginseng is more than just spiritual, it is the difference in panaxoside ratios.
 But he does not know how important this difference is.

 But again, we get to what I do not want and I have to emphasize: that gens and modern science do not understand.
 I repeat, the use of ginseng in medicine is not a result of modern research .
 This is just a confirmation that the effects of ginseng are not the result of a fantasy of charlatans.
 Current science across all gene databases is still not able to predict what clinical effects a given set of molecules will and will not have.
 (And I just came back from a lecture by Justin Lamb of MIT managing this database .)
 Consequently, contemporary science does not tell us how much a 6-year-old ginseng is better than a 3-year-old.
 There is no other way than the long clinical testing that the TCM has behind.
-Perhaps the closest approximation of contemporary science to the problem of optimal ginseng age was last year's Korean publication, Sathiyamoorthy2010ggo , which examined ginseng's distinction between 14-year, 4-year-old and root hair, analyzing the presence of several thousand species of mRNA molecules and concluding nothing at all.
+Perhaps the closest approximation of modern science to the problem of optimal age of ginseng was Last year the Korean publication Sathiyamoorthy2010ggo that examined ginseng difference between the root 14 years old, 4-year-old and root hairs analyzed the occurrence of several thousands of species of mRNA molecules and as a conclusion did not draw anything.